Sex and Gender-Based Misconduct Policy (Title IX)

 This Policy prohibits all forms of sex and gender related misconduct, referred to here as “Sexual misconduct”.
 A person who has experienced Sexual misconduct has several options:

 - A report to a Confidential Resource.
 A confidential resource provides emotional and/or medical services and maintains confidentiality.
-A report to a confidential resource does not result in a College investigation or any other action to respond to the incident.
+A report to a confidential resource does not result in a University investigation or any other action to respond to the incident.

 - A report to a Responsible Employee.
-Certain personnel at the College have the responsibility to receive reports of sexual misconduct and to take action based on those reports.
+Certain personnel at the University have the responsibility to receive reports of sexual misconduct and to take action based on those reports.
 A responsible employee will forward the information about the incident to the Title IX Coordinator.
 The Title IX Coordinator will discuss options with the reporting person.
 The assistance the Title IX Coordinator can facilitate includes the following:

 - Supportive Measures.
-Supportive measures are intended to support the individual who experienced sexual misconduct to continue in their involvement in the College’s program and activities.
+Supportive measures are intended to support the individual who experienced sexual misconduct to continue in their involvement in the University's program and activities.
 Supportive measures include no contact orders; academic accommodations; or other academic, residential or work accommodations.

 - Informal Resolution.
 An informal resolution is a resolution that the parties (i.e., the person making the allegations and the accused person) agree upon to address the situation.
 Not all incidents are appropriate for informal resolution, and no party may be forced to accept an informal resolution.
 This is a voluntary process.